XorTroll/arc/README.md

 `python arc.py gen_db default+../dummy/rc_defs.hpp`

-> 'ams' is a special token for Atmosphère results, while 'default' is a special token all Atmosphère and default results
+> 'ams' is a special token for Atmosphère results, while 'default' is a special token for including all Atmosphère and default results

-> User-provided (non-default) result headers can be supplied with or without their extension in case it's `.rc.hpp` or even as an absolute/relative path (always keep in mind that `+` is a reserved symbol here) or URL
+> User-provided (non-default) result headers can be supplied (with or without their extension in case it's `.rc.hpp`) or even as an absolute/relative path (always keep in mind that `+` is a reserved symbol here) or URL

 ### Result lookup (databases must already be generated)